 The radiation oncology nurses usually meet with you early in your treatment to discuss your health needs and how you can look after yourself during and after your treatment.
 They work closely with your doctors and radiation therapists to help you manage any side effects from treatment.
 They give medications and intravenous fluids when needed, dress your wounds, and offer assessments and advice.
 They can also contact Community Oncology Nurses if you need extra support at home.

 Physicists play several important roles in the Radiation Treatment Department.
-They are involved in maintaining the treatment machines and work with the doctors and radiation therapists to achieve the best treatment plan for you.
+They are involved in calibration and quality control of the treatment machines, and work with the doctors and radiation therapists to achieve the best treatment plan for you.
 This means that sometimes they will be present at planning and treatment appointments.

 Healthcare assistants help patients around the department and can help you get changed for treatment.
 They often help radiation therapists and nurses move patients from beds to the treatment couch and take care of people using the day beds in the Radiation Treatment Department.